-A brief history of the sacred lineage of Jonangpa
+A brief of history of the Jonang Lineage

 Because of the three different levels of disciples, Buddha Shakyamuni turned the wheel of Dharma three times.
 The first was the wheel on the four noble truths; the second was the wheel on the absence of characteristics and the third was the wheel on clear discrimination.
 The lineage holders of the practice lineage of the definitive meaning of Madhyamika <middle way> that was belonged to the last Dharma Wheel and later spread into Tibet are called Jonangpas.
 Madhyamika, one of the three famous traditions in the land of snow, the Great Perfection, Mahamudra and Madhyamika, is consisted of Empty of Self and Empty of Other.
 The latter, the great Madhyamika of the ultimate definitive meaning, the tenet that reveals the true existence of primordial wisdom that sees all phenomena, encompassed by imputed and relative subject and object, are not truly existed and to see the non-dual of the two perfect establishments has been coming down in two lineages, sutra lineage and Tantra lineage.